 3. Outside Requirement

-Students must complete a minimum number of upper-level credits (courses numbered 300 and above).
-The number of upper-level credits varies according to the degree program option chosen, as summarized in the table below.
-Note that the addition of a Minor to any degree program does not increase the Upper-level requirement.
+Students must complete a minimum 48 upper-level credits (courses numbered 300 and above).
+Note that the addition of a Minor does not increase the Upper-Level requirement.

 5. Arts Credit Minimum Requirement